InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/dummies-dev-setup.rst

 *   Set up the first instance of the developer stack
 *   Clone the database and media from the production stack into your developer stack
-*   Set Travis up to automatically push to your stack when changes are made to the master branch on your forks of the fragalysis repositories
+*   Set GitHub `Actions`_ up to automatically push to your stack when changes are made to the master branch, using forks of the fragalysis repositories

 ***************
 Getting started